Credit Analyst Cover Letter

 Your cover letter should only be a half a page to one full page.
 Your cover letter should be divided into three or four short paragraphs.

-✍ Are there common mistakes to avoid when writing my credit analyst cover letter?
+✍ Are there common mistakes to avoid when writing my a credit analyst cover letter?

 Here are a few common mistakes to avoid: